dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 }
 ```

-Then, disassemble the executable and get a feel for the assembly code
+Then, disassemble the executable and get a feel for the assembly code:
 ```asm
 08048446 <strcpy>:
  8048446:       55                      push   ebp